 What Are Some of the Best Special Effects Makeup Schools?

 This FX makeup school is located in Los Angeles and is known as “Hollywood’s professional makeup school.”
-Its goal is to provide instruction that’s up-to-date with all the latest methods and standards in the industry.
+Its goal is to provide up-to-date instruction with all the latest methods and standards in the film industry.

 What Kind of Special Effects Makeup Artist Salary Can I Expect?

-To help you find well-paying jobs in the industry, it’s important that you put some effort into building a great portfolio, according to this study.
+To help you find well-paying jobs in the industry, you must put some effort into building a great portfolio and marketing your services.
 That’s how you land the special effects makeup artist salary of your dreams!

 Ready to build a special effects makeup artist portfolio website that captures clients’ attention?
 From cool themes to a built-in blog, we’ve got FX makeup artists covered.
 Start your free trial with Format today!